Timeline of the 1990 Atlantic hurricane season

-The 1990 Atlantic hurricane season featured the most named storms of any hurricane season at the time.
-During the season, 14 tropical cyclones in the Atlantic Ocean became named storms.
-The season officially started on June 1, 1990, and ended on November 30.
+The 1990 Atlantic hurricane season consisted of the events that occurred in the annual cycle of tropical cyclone formation over the Atlantic Ocean north of the equator.
+The season officially began on June 1, and officially ended on November 30.
 These dates, adopted by the convention, historically delimit the period each year when most Atlantic tropical systems form.
-However, storm formation is possible at any time of the year, as was the case this season, when Tropical Depression One formed on May 24; Hurricane Nana, the season's final storm, dissipated on October 21.
+However, storm formation is possible at any time of the year, as was the case this season, when Tropical Depression One formed on May 24; Hurricane Nana, the season's final system, dissipated on October 21.
+Overall this year, 16 tropical cyclones formed within the basin, of which 14 became named storms; 8 of those became hurricanes, of which 1, Hurricane Gustav, became a major hurricane.

-The season produced 16 tropical depressions, of which 14 intensified into tropical storms, 8 became hurricanes, and 1 became a major hurricane.
-Although the season had the highest number of named storms at the time, it featured only two notable storms, primarily because many of the tropical cyclones remained either weak or at sea.
-The two most significant storms of the season, in terms of damage and loss of life, were Hurricane Diana and Tropical Storm Marco.
-However, the strongest tropical cyclone of the season was Hurricane Gustav.

-This timeline includes information that was not operationally released, meaning that data from post-storm reviews by the National Hurricane Center, such as a storm that was not operationally warned upon, has been included.
 This timeline documents tropical cyclone formations, strengthening, weakening, landfalls, extratropical transitions, and dissipations during the season.
+It includes information that was not released throughout the season, meaning that data from post-storm reviews by the National Hurricane Center, such as a storm that was not initially warned upon, has been included.

+The time stamp for each event is first stated using Coordinated Universal Time (UTC), the 24-hour clock where 00:00 = midnight UTC.
+The NHC uses both UTC and the time zone where the center of the tropical cyclone is currently located.
+The time zones utilized (east to west) prior to 2020 were: Atlantic, Eastern, and Central.
+In this timeline, the respective area time is included in parentheses.
+Additionally, figures for maximum sustained winds and position estimates are rounded to the nearest 5 units (miles, or kilometers), following National Hurricane Center practice.
+Direct wind observations are rounded to the nearest whole number.
+Atmospheric pressures are listed to the nearest millibar and nearest hundredth of an inch of mercury.